A Theoretical and Computational Analysis of Full Strong-Branching: Main results

 In previous section (see Corollary~\ref{cor:bdg_lb}), we have seen an example where strong-branching performs badly while alternative branch-and-bound tree that has exponentially lesser nodes, branches on integer variables.
 So a natural question we would like to understand is the percentage of times the optimal branch-and-bound tree branches on integer variables for the various instances.
 These results are presented in Table~\ref{tab:ratio}.
 We note that there are multiple optimal trees.
 So it may be possible that these exists other optimal trees with a slightly different number of branchings on integer variables.

-Here are some of our notable findings: \begin{itemize} \item Strong branching does relatively poorly on knapsack which has a high fraction of integer branchings in the optimal tree and it does very well on Lot-sizing where the optimal tree rarely branches on integers.
-So it would appear consistent with our hypothesis that more branchings on integer variables in the optimal tree implies strong-branching performs poorly. \item However, in the case of CCP multi-period power planning problem, strong-branching has a relatively poor performance, yet the optimal tree almost always branches on fractional values. \item Finally, for stable set on bipartite graph with knapsack side constraint, strong-branching does very well in spite of a lot of integer branchings in the optimal tree. \end{itemize}
+Here are some of our notable findings: \begin{itemize} \item Strong branching does relatively poorly on general packing and covering IPs which has a high fraction of integer branchings in the optimal tree and it does very well on lot-sizing where the optimal tree rarely branches on integers.
+So it would appear consistent with our hypothesis that more branchings on integer variables in the optimal tree implies strong-branching performs poorly. \item On the other hand, for stable set on bipartite graph with knapsack side constraint, strong-branching does very well in spite of a lot of integer branchings in the optimal tree. \end{itemize}

 In other words, there does not seem to be a direct relationship between the performance of strong-branching and the number of branching on integer variable of the optimal branch-and-bound tree.

 Finally we end this section with a word of caution regarding over-interpreting the computational results above: As mentioned above, due of the exponential nature of the DP algorithm to compute the optimal branch-and-bound tree, computational experiments could be performed only on relatively smaller problem sizes with up to 20 binary variables.
 Some of the observations derived here may not extrapolate to larger instances.